 - In Awe Of Peace, Teaching Peace

 - From (1) perhaps the verb ירה (yara), to throw, cast or shoot, or ירא (yara'), to fear, and (2) the verb שלם (shalem), to be or make whole or complete.

-There is no town as Biblical as Jerusalem, but it was neither built nor named by Hebrews.
-Remnants of a Canaanite town called Salem date back to the early bronze age, and the first Biblical mentioning of this place is in Genesis 14:18, where Abraham and Melchizedek meet.
+There is no town as Biblical as Jerusalem, but it was neither built nor named by the Israelites.
+Remnants of a Canaanite town called Salem date back to the early bronze age, and the first Biblical mention of this place is in Genesis 14:18, where Abraham and Melchizedek meet.

-Without a doubt the second and dominant part of the name reminded (then and now) of the word (shalom), peace.
-The root of this word, (shalem), denotes completeness, wholeness and soundness:
+Without a doubt the second and dominant part of the name reminded (then and now) of the word שלום (shalom), meaning peace.
+The root of this word, שלם (shalem), denotes completeness, wholeness and soundness: